- Forum posts: 1,338

 - Download Fastboot + ADB drivers and unzip the contents to the same folder in Windows.

 - Put your Nexus 7 in Fastboot mode, to do this turn it off and press the volume up button, volume down and power simultaneously.

 - Connect your Nexus 7 in Fastboot mode to your PC via USB.

 - <<If you haven't unlocked your bootloader already, press Shift key and right-click in the fastboot folder, then select ''Open Command Prompt.''
 Once the Command Prompt is open, enter the command ''fastboot oem unlock'' and exit Command Prompt.
 Your tablet will ask if you want to unlock, select ''Yes'' and let it do its thing.>>

 - In ''AndroidNexus7'' folder, launch ''flash-all''.

 - A window will open, from this moment, leave your PC alone.
-Do not disconnect your tablet.
-You may feel that the system is blocked, but this is not the case.
+Do not disconnect your tablet either.
+You may sometimes feel that the system is blocked, but this is not the case.
 Some phases are long, so just don't touch anything and wait till the process is complete.
-If you have any questions or issues you can join the forum discussion for this tutorial here.